SparkPost/support-docs/content/momentum/4/lua/ref-msys-validate-openarc-verify.md

 <a name="lua.ref.msys.validate.openarc.verify"></a>
 ## Name

-msys.validate.openarc.verify — Verifies ARC set headers in an email, stores the verification results (`none/pass/fail`) into the email's context variable.
+msys.validate.openarc.verify — Verifies ARC set headers in an email, and stores the verification results (`none/pass/fail`) into the email's context variable.

 ## Synopsis